ostin-pil/lesca/ARCHITECTURE_REVIEW.md

 ## Final Thoughts

-Your architecture is **excellent** - well-thought-out with solid patterns and clear reasoning.
-The main challenge is bridging from architectural vision to working code.

-**My advice**:

 1. **Start small**: Build MVP first (2 weeks)
 2. **Validate early**: Test GraphQL before committing
 3. **Iterate fast**: Ship → Learn → Improve
 4. **Add complexity gradually**: Don't build everything at once
 5. **Stay disciplined**: Resist scope creep

-The architecture will emerge naturally as you build.
-Some of your planned patterns might be over-engineering for the actual problem space - you'll discover that through building.

-**Remember**: "Perfect is the enemy of good."
-Get something working, then make it better.

----

-## Ready to Start?

-Once you answer the 5 questions, I can help you:

-1. Set up the TypeScript project structure
-2. Create the initial GraphQL test script
-3. Implement the first module (GraphQL client)
-4. Build the MVP step by step

-Let me know what you'd like to do next!